NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Rulebooks/Book of the Dead/Priest Of Kabriri.md

 abilities_mid:
   - name: ""
   - name: "Ecstatic Ululation"
-    desc: "`pf2:r` (divine,void) **Trigger** A ghoul ally within 30 feet Consumes Flesh to regain Hit Points\n**Effect** The priest of Kabriri unleashes a rapturous howl in praise of their god.
+    desc: "`pf2:r` (divine,void) **Trigger** A ghoul ally within 30 feet Consumes Flesh to regain Hit Points\n* * *\n\n**Effect** The priest of Kabriri unleashes a rapturous howl in praise of their god.
 All ghouls within 30 feet of the priest of Kabriri, including the priest but not the triggering ghoul, regain half as many Hit Points as the triggering ghoul.
 All living creatures within 30 feet take void damage equal to half the number of Hit Points the triggering ghoul gained, with a DC 20 Fortitude check.
 Only one Ecstatic Ululation can affect a use of Consume Flesh.
 Any beyond the first have no effect."

 attacks:
   - name: ""